wenyi-shang/wenyi-shang.github.io/_pages/publications.md

 <p style="margin-top: -10px;"></p>

-1. Coble, Z.<sup>+</sup> & **Shang, W.** (2025).
+1. Coble, Z. & **Shang, W.** (2025).
 Does the Semantic Meaning of Class Names Matter?
 A Study of the Library of Congress Classification. *Proceedings of the 88th Annual Meeting of the Association for Information Science and Technology (ASIS&T 2025)*.
 2. **Shang, W.** & Ochi, S. (2025).
 Text Mining Gender Depictions in Epitaphs Verses from Northern Wei (386–539 C.E.)
 China. *The Book of Abstracts of Digital Humanities Conference 2025 (DH 2025)*.
 3. Strathausen, C. & **Shang, W.** (2025).
 A Study of Imagery in Franz Kafka’s Novel <i>The Trial</i> Through Illustrated Editions. *The Book of Abstracts of Digital Humanities Conference 2025 (DH 2025)*.
 4. **Shang, W.**, Ma, R., & Moulaison-Sandy, H. (2025).
 [How Does Digital Humanities Research Talk about AI?
 A Bibliometric Analysis](https://doi.org/10.47989/ir30iConf47242). *Information Research*, *30*(iConf), 635–645.